 - Ask open-ended questions, "Is there something you would like to ask?"

-- Concluding the discussion: Summarize for the family, the facts of the discussion and ensure their understanding.
-If necessary repeat any questions raised by the patient or family.
+- Concluding the discussion: Summarize for the family the facts of the conversation and ensure their understanding.
+If necessary, repeat any questions raised by the patient or family.
 Be sure that the patient or family knows who will follow up with them after the discussion.
-Address any actions that the patient or family need to take.
-Provide them with contact information so they know who to call in the event they have further questions or need clarification of issues.
+Address any actions that the patient or family needs to take.
+Provide them with contact information to know whom to call if they have further questions or need clarification.

-- Documentation: Documentation of the disclosure conversation should reflect the content of the conversation, all plans discussed, the follow-up responsibilities of the participants, and the patient's contact person.
+- Documentation: Documentation of the disclosure conversation should reflect the conversation's content, all plans discussed, the follow-up responsibilities of the participants, and the patient's contact person.
 Additionally, document the patient's understanding of the process.
 Questions on the location of this documentation should be directed to legal counsel, risk management, and the hospital's professional liability insurer.

 - Do not alter the record.
 Most attorneys would agree that this is the most self-destructive thing a provider can do.

 - Avoid remarks regarding liability insurance coverage.

 - Avoid jousting remarks about the hospital or other physicians.

 - Avoid discussion regarding peer review and quality improvement review.
 Peer review and quality analyses may lose their statutory protection if discussions are documented in medical records or shared outside the committee setting.

 See MMIC's Documentation of the Discussions following an Unanticipated Outcome for more details on documentation.